 Instructions

 - Combine sugar, cocoa powder, butter, and milk in a medium saucepan over medium-high heat.
-Once it comes to a boil, start a timer and boil for 1 minute.
+Once it comes to a boil, start a timer and boil for 1 minute (use a candy thermometer to make sure the mixture is at 230 degrees).

 - Remove from the heat and stir in peanut butter and vanilla until smooth, then stir in oats.